Here are 8 factors that influence birth choices:

 7. Witnessing another’s birth

-For women who had witnessed another woman birthing, this experience greatly influenced they way they wanted to birth.
+For women who had witnessed another woman birthing, this experience greatly influenced the way they wanted to birth.
 If the experience had been positive, they may desire to replicate it for themselves, choosing similar care providers and making similar choices.
 If the experience was not positive to witness, the woman may make conscious choices to avoid a similar experience.

 8. Previous Personal Experiences